To request a hard copy of The Culinary Institute of America's Press Kit, please e-mail Virginia Muré at Virginia.Mure@culinary.edu.

 Return to Top

-The CIA offers three programs resulting in a bachelor’s degree: Food Business Management, Applied Food Studies, and Culinary Science.
-The management program stresses hands-on instruction in culinary arts or baking and pastry arts in the college’s unparalleled facilities, and includes business-related courses in marketing, communications, finance, languages, world culture, and supervisory leadership.
+The food business management program stresses hands-on instruction in culinary arts or baking and pastry arts in the college’s unparalleled facilities, and includes business-related courses in marketing, communications, finance, languages, world culture, and supervisory leadership.
 These programs are designed to prepare students with the culinary, management, and conceptual skills they need to excel in today’s foodservice industry.

 The major in applied food studies provides an in-depth